 If you require syllabi that are not listed below, please contact your API Program Coordinator.

 REQUIRED POLISH LANGUAGE COURSES

 All summer students are required to take one Polish language course.
 Students complete a placement exam on-site to determine their level and are placed in one of the following courses.
-The summer program offers two additional levels (A0 and D) that are not taught during the semester.
 Courses taught in Polish are listed in orange.

 BEGINNING LEVEL A1 – Introduction to Polish – Breakthrough (5) – Conducted in Polish

-This course is designed for students who already have a basic understanding of the Polish language.
+This course is designed for students who with no previous background in the Polish language.
 Students will increase their vocabulary and knowledge of grammar.
 Students should be able to read basic texts.

 Students are taught to read texts with proper intonation and accent, learn basic grammar, and use Polish in its communicative function in a set of life situations.
 Using about 1,000 words, they can speak about themselves and the world around them.

 BEGINNING/INTERMEDIATE LEVEL B1 – The Threshold (5) – Conducted in Polish

 This course is meant for those who come to Poland as pre-intermediate students of Polish.
 After the course they should attain a basic knowledge of Polish grammar and possess basic communication competence.
 They should know about 2,000 words of the Polish lexicon.